Visyond/website-hugo/site/content/solutions/collaboration-new.md

       - text: >-
           Establish a single place to store all your spreadsheet data - changes, assumptions, documents and conversations
+    descr: >-
-    descr: "Have experts fill shared worksheets with their data, and use the data to update any predictive model you have.
-Data-entry people will only see their specific data entry worksheets and add supporting documents and comments directly inside the relevant cells.\r\n\r<br><br>\nMultiple assumptions can coexist in a cell as opposed to last value overwriting the existing one, and nobody, including the project owner, can modify data entered by others.\r"
+      Have experts fill shared worksheets with their data, and use the data to update any predictive model you have.
+Data-entry people will only see their specific data entry worksheets and add supporting documents and comments directly inside the relevant cells.<br><br>

+      Multiple assumptions can coexist in a cell as opposed to last value overwriting the existing one, and nobody, including the project owner, can modify data entered by others.
     files:
       - alt: >-
           Spreadsheet Collaboration Software - Store Conversations and Relevant